-concealed handgun license if the sheriff has reasonable grounds to believe that the applicant has been or is reasonably likely to be a danger to self or others, or to the community at large, as a result of the applicant's mental or psychological state or as demonstrated by the applicant's past pattern of behavior involving unlawful violence or threats of unlawful violence."
+"...Notwithstanding ORS 166.291 (1), and subject to review as provided in subsection (5) of this section, a sheriff may deny a concealed handgun license if the sheriff has reasonable grounds to believe that the applicant has been or is reasonably likely to be a danger to self or others, or to the community at large, as a result of the applicant's mental or psychological state or as demonstrated by the applicant's past pattern of behavior involving unlawful violence or threats of unlawful violence."

 Compare that language to Ballot Measure 114 Section 4(1)(b)(C) where a person may obtain a permit-to-purchase so long as the person "does not present reasonable grounds for a permit agent to conclude that the applicant has been or is reasonably likely to be a danger to self or others, or to the community at large, as a result of the applicant's mental or psychological state or as demonstrated by the applicant's past pattern of behavior involving unlawful violence or threats of violence."
-The conduct described would have to be separate from objective standards such as convictions from crimes, mental health or domestic violence court-ordered restraints on firearm possession or prohibitions based upon release agreements.
+The conduct described would have to be separate from objective standards such as convictions from crimes, mental health or domestic violence court-ordered or any prohibitions based upon release agreements restraining firearm possession.
 See Ballot Measure 114 Section 4(1)(b) (A-B) and Section 4(2) see also Concealed Handgun License for Stanley v.
 Myers, 276 Or.
 App.
 321, 331 (2016).